eigth-programmer/METU-backend/README.md

-# METU_backend
+# METU-backend

-## E-commerce/store management software back-end
+## E-commerce/store management software back-end API

-* Clean architecture
+* Version: 1.0.0.0 - Plain API

+:warning: This version:

+    - Doesn't include authentication, authorization nor security related mesures to protect routes
+    - Returns all information from the Database not using DTOs
+    - Doens't guarantee FK restrictions
+    - Doesn't return complete informatio
+    - Doens't remove files once entities are deleted
+    - Only includes basic use cases for entities

+:book: Functionalities included but not used or finished:

+    - Role authorization
+    - JWT authetication
+    - Stripe payments